 “Oh, yea, we’re really jumpin’ here, everybody’s really busy, we got flash traffic coming all over the place!”

 I found out later that he was the only one running around.

 “Ok, thanks Chief.”

+I could do none of those things.
+I was in my living room, watching television.
 We watched the news for the rest of the day, and when night came, I slept.